-Graphics and audio files that have been uploaded to UpStage can be assigned to specific stages, making those media items available to be used in performances on that stage or other stages.
+Graphics and audio files that have been uploaded to UpStage can be assigned to specific stages, making those media items available to be used in performances on those stage.
 A media item can be assigned to, and used on, multiple stages at the same time.